nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **A**: CoLAB's data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 **Q**: Are my contacts and project groupmates linked?<br>
 **A**: No, currently there is no link between contacts and groupmates.
 This is a feature that we plan to add in future versions of CoLAB.
 However, you may still add a contact with the contact details of the groupmate.
-Once the contact has been added, you can then easily find the contact by using the `fincC` command to search for their name.
+Once the contact has been added, you can then easily find the contact by using the `findC` command to search for their name.

 **Q**: Can I edit the data files directly?<br>
 **A**: CoLAB's data is saved as a JSON file `[JAR file location]/data/colab.json`.
 Advanced users are welcome to update data directly by editing that data file.